deathstalkr/100-days-of-code/log.md

 **Thoughts** Learned a lot on the asynchronous Javascript and thanks to Joy for making it so much simpler to wrap my head around.
 Callbacks, Promises and Async/await are really cool and takes Javascript to a whole new level.
 Today tried creating ice-creams procedurally with time constrains by implementing Async feature of Javascript using all three techniques(Callbacks, Promises and Async/await).
 Need to work on it more to get a hold of it.

+  ### Day 4: June 10, 2022

+**Today's Progress**: Started off with some vanilla JS projects.
+Completed 4th module of JustJavascript

+**Thoughts** Put some effort into starting off with some Vanilla JS projects to get some handson experience.
+Started off by coding some basic HTML for a color flipper app which changes color on random when the button is clicked.
+More on it tomorrow.
+Aditionally read some more about Javascript Universe and its view from inside.